cinp/docs/LIST.rst

 LIST
 ====

-The LIST request method is to reterive a list of object IDs.
+The LIST request verb is to reterive a list of object IDs.

 The Path of the URI must be to a Model, for example::